gaosjlucky/PTAS/README.md

-# PCPI
+# PTAS
-A Poisson-based cumulative paternity index analysis system for non-invasive prenatal paternity testing.
-PCPI provides a novel CPI model by combining traditional and Poisson modelling with a previous judicial CPI model, where users can upload sequencing data of alleged father genomic DNA, mother gDNA and mother cfDNA.
+A Prenatal paternity Test Analysis System for non-invasive prenatal paternity testing.
+PTAS provides a novel CPI model by combining traditional and Poisson modelling with a previous judicial CPI model, where users can upload sequencing data of alleged father genomic DNA, mother gDNA and mother cfDNA.
 In addition, NIPPT-specific CPE model was also developed with improved accuracy.
 Unique molecular identifiers (UMI) is also supported to reduce sequencing errors in early pregnancy samples.

 ## Install
-	tar -xvf PCPI.tar.gz
+	tar -xvf PTAS.tar.gz
-	cd ./PCPI
+	cd ./PTAS
 	make install

 Dependancies installed by `Makefile`: